XCSoar/website/download/index.md

 ## XCSoar {{ site.xcsoar_stable_version }} on Kobo

-XCSoar runs on the Kobo Mini, Kobo Touch and Kobo Glo.
+XCSoar runs on the - Kobo Mini, Kobo Glo, Kobo Touch 2.0, Kobo Glo HD and Kobo Aura Edition 2.
 To install, copy *KoboRoot.tgz* to the data partition to a directory called ".kobo" (note the leading dot; the directory already exists, but is hidden).
 Reboot the Kobo.

 - [XCSoar {{ site.xcsoar_stable_version }} Kobo installer]({{ site.download_server_url }}/{{ site.xcsoar_stable_version }}/KOBO/KoboRoot.tgz)